baralrojan/DevBlog/README.md

 # All written services code were moved inside project library.
 # Model were moved inside project library.
 # Unit Test and Integration testing were created and run by using project library.
-# For both testing I have used an in-memory database.
+# For unit testing I have used an in-memory database.
 # GetAllAsync_ReturnsAllTags test was failed, becuase I wanted it to fail.
 The assert should be set to NotEqual to pass the test.
 # To add migration and update database I have used EntityFrameworkCore\Add-Migration and EntityFrameworkCore\Update-Database because I messed up somewhere therefore Add-Migration and Update-Database is throwing error.
+# Integration Test passed for running app on browser using selenium.